ucs-compute-solutions/FlexPod-for-EHR/Ansible/roles/ONTAP/README.md

-### Automated ONTAP storage deployment using Ansible for FlexPod Datacenter with VMware vSphere 7.0 U2 and NetApp ONTAP 9.8 and 9.9
+### Automated ONTAP storage deployment using Ansible for FlexPod for EHR

-This repository contains Ansible roles and playbooks for an end-to-end ONTAP storage deployment for VMware vSphere 7.0 U2 in a FlexPod Datacenter.
+This repository contains Ansible roles and playbooks for an end-to-end ONTAP storage deployment for VMware vSphere 7.0 U3 in a FlexPod Datacenter.

 The ONTAP deployment automation is based on the following roles: